glouppe/info8006-introduction-to-ai/course-syllabus.md

 ## Videos

 Videos from Fall 2020 are available at [https://youtube.com/playlist?list=PLLqXZ_E-UXlybvRU7vgaYMTbxZdT73ZFD](https://youtube.com/playlist?list=PLLqXZ_E-UXlybvRU7vgaYMTbxZdT73ZFD).
 They are not up-to-date with the current course, but they may still be useful.

+Lectures will also be recorded and made available on [MyUnicast](https://my.unicast.uliege.be/).

 .center.width-60[![](figures/course-syllabus/youtube.png)]